wso2/streaming-integrator/README.md

 ## Deploy in kubernetes

 WSO2 Streaming Integrator can be deployed in a Kubernetes cluster using Siddhi Operator.
+* [Siddhi operator](https://github.com/siddhi-io/siddhi-operator) enables the deployment of Siddhi apps directly in your kubernetes cluster using a kubernetes custom resource.
 For more details please refer to [Installing the Streaming Integrator Using Kubernetes](https://docs.wso2.com/display/INSTALL/Installing+Enterprise+Integrator+Using+Kubernetes)

 ## Support